decentraland/old-documentation/_posts/development-guide/2018-01-12-entity-positioning.md

 - 4: Only move in the **Z** axis, the rotation on other axis is fixed.
 - 7: Rotate on all axis to follow the user.

-If the entitiy is configured with both a specific rotation and a billboard setting, it uses the rotation set on by its billboard behavior.
+If the entity is configured with both a specific rotation and a billboard setting, it uses the rotation set on by its billboard behavior.

 #### Turn to face a position